smikhalevski/doubter/README.md

 ```

 [Validation issues](#validation-errors) have a
-[`meta`](https://smikhalevski.github.io/doubter/interfaces/Issue.html#meta) property that you can use to store
+[`meta`](https://smikhalevski.github.io/doubter/interfaces/doubter_core.Issue.html#meta) property that you can use to
-arbitrary data.
+store an arbitrary data.

-You can pass the [`meta`](https://smikhalevski.github.io/doubter/interfaces/ConstraintOptions.html#meta) option to any
+You can pass the [`meta`](https://smikhalevski.github.io/doubter/interfaces/doubter_core.ConstraintOptions.html#meta)
-built-in check and its value is assigned to the `meta` property of the raised validation issue.
+option to any built-in check and its value is assigned to the `meta` property of the raised validation issue.

 ```ts
 const shape = d.number().gt(5, { meta: 'Useful data' });